snikproject/virtuoso-import-docker/README.md

 # Usage instructions

 `import.sh` is used to import directories of rdf graphs into virtuoso with the built-in loading process (http://vos.openlinksw.com/owiki/wiki/VOS/VirtBulkRDFLoader).
+We currently support uncompressed graph files, but also gzip and bzip2 compressed graph files.
+You should prefer to use gzip, as the bzip2 files are transformed to gzip. xz does currently not work.

 To start the container, it requires some environment variables: